Competency Problems: On Finding and Removing Artifacts in Language Data

 \section{Competency Problems}

 We define a \emph{competency problem} to be one where the marginal distribution over labels given any single feature is uniform.
-For our analysis, we restrict ourselves to the class of boolean functions: we assume an input vector $\mathbf{x}$ and an output value $y$, where $\mathbf{x} \in \{0, 1\}^d$ and $y \in \{0, 1\}$.\footnote{Boolean functions are quite general, and many machine learning problems can be framed this way.
+For our analysis, we restrict ourselves to boolean functions: we assume an input vector $\mathbf{x}$ and an output value $y$, where $\mathbf{x} \in \{0, 1\}^d$ and $y \in \{0, 1\}$.\footnote{Boolean functions are quite general, and many machine learning problems can be framed this way.
 For NLP, consider that before the rise of embedding methods, language was often represented in machine learning models as bags of features in a very high-dimensional feature space, exactly as we are modeling the problem here.
 The first (embedding) layer of a modern transformer is still very similar to this, with the addition of a position encoding.
-The choice of what counts as a ``simple feature'' is admittedly somewhat arbitrary; we believe that considering word types as simple features, as we do in most of our analysis, is uncontroversial, but there are other more complex features which one still might want to control for in competency problems.} In formal terms, our assumption in this setting is that $p(y|x_i) = 0.5$ for all $i$.
-In other words, the information mapping the inputs to the label is found in complex feature interactions, not in individual features.
+The choice of what counts as a ``simple feature'' is admittedly somewhat arbitrary; we believe that considering word types as simple features, as we do in most of our analysis, is uncontroversial, but there are other more complex features which one still might want to control for in competency problems.} In this setting, competency means $p(y|x_i) = 0.5$ for all $i$.
+In other words, the information mapping $\mathbf{x}$ to $y$ is found in complex feature interactions, not in individual features.

-Our core claim is that language understanding requires composing together many pieces of meaning, each of which on their own are largely uninformative about the meaning of the whole.
-We do not believe this claim is controversial or new, but its implications for posing language understanding as a machine learning problem are under-appreciated and somewhat counter-intuitive.
+Our core claim is that language understanding requires composing together many pieces of meaning, each of which on its own is largely uninformative about the meaning of the whole.
+We do not believe this claim is controversial or new, but its implications for posing language understanding as a machine learning problem are underappreciated and somewhat counterintuitive.
 If a model picks up on individual feature correlations in a dataset, it has learned something \emph{extra-linguistic}, such as information about human biases, not about how words come together to form meaning, which is the heart of natural language understanding.
 To push machines towards linguistic competence, we must control for all sources of extra-linguistic information, ensuring that no simple features contain information about class labels.